 Skip to main content

-Lifting the 'debt' weight - credit card edition
+Lifting the debt weight — credit card edition

 Why pay down your credit card?

-It’s important to tackle credit card debt for one huge reason: the interest.
-If you were to chip away at a $1,000 credit card balance (with a 19.99% interest rate) by only making the minimum monthly payment, it would take over ten years (!) to pay off the balance.
+It’s important to tackle your credit card debt for one huge reason: the interest.
+If you were to chip away at a $1,000 credit card balance (with a 19.99% interest rate) by only making the minimum monthly payment, it would take you over 10 years (!) to pay off the balance.
 Why?
 The interest compounding on the balance owed makes it the biggest thing you end up paying, rather than the original purchase itself.

 So make today the day you start tackling the debt with these tips: